Current Size: 100%

 Quincy Unplugged: Open Mic Night

-Drop by the Main Library on Monday, May 18, from 6:30-8:30 p.m. for a free acoustic open mic night and share your talent with a friendly audience.
-Play an original or a cover song, read an excerpt or a poem, perform a dramatic monologue, debut your stand-up comedy skit or engage in any amateur style performance.
+Drop by the Main Library on Monday, July 27, from 6:30-8:30 p.m. for a free acoustic open mic night and share your talent with a friendly audience.
+Do you have a song to sing?
+A joke you want to try on fresh ears?
+Some poetry that is crying to be spoken aloud to an appreciative audience?
+Come to our acoustic Open Mic night and share your talent with other friendly, supportive artists.
+Play something original or bring your best cover, read a poem, perform a dramatic monologue, debut your stand-up comedy skit or engage in any amateur style performance.
 All musicians, poets and performers are encouraged to participate and all ages are welcome.
-One microphone will be available but no other sound equipment is supplied.
-If your instrument requires amplification, such as an electric bass, you will need to bring it.
-Sign up in person between 6:15 and 6:30; perform from 6:30-8:30.
+Sign up in person starting at 6:15 or just come to enjoy this great monthly mix of local performances which starts at 6:30.

-Grab some food and drink in the café and then join us every Thursday afternoon or evening in May for this month's screenings of critically acclaimed newly released movies sponsored by the Friends of the Thomas Crane Public Library.
-This month we have matinee showings every week so you can pick when you want to come - or come for both!
-Evening showtimes vary because of movie length - check below to make sure you don't miss an early start for a longer movie.
+Grab some food and drink in the café and then join us almost every Thursday afternoon in July for this month's screenings of critically acclaimed newly released movies sponsored by the Friends of the Thomas Crane Public Library.
+Thought we would take a break because of the concerts every Thursday night?
+No way!
+The matinee showings have been drawing a good crowd so we will continue with movies every Thursday (except for July 23).

 All movie screenings are sponsored by the Friends of the Thomas Crane Public Library..